jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-5/part-04.md

-+++
+---
-title= "Treasure Hunting is not a natural way of making a living" description= "Trying to make money from buried and other treasures is not a natural way of making a living" image= "/covers/muq.jpg" date= 2022-01-30 linkb= "/research/ibn-khaldun/muqaddimah/chapter-5/part-01" linkbtext= "Part 1" linkf= "/research/ibn-khaldun/muqaddimah/chapter-5/part-05" linkftext= "Part 5" heading= "Part 4" icon = "/icons/ibn.jpg"
+title: "Treasure Hunting is not a natural way of making a living"
+description: "Trying to make money from buried and other treasures is not a natural way of making a living"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 2"
+date: 2022-01-24
+---

 <!-- ## 4.
 Trying to make money from buried and other treasures is not a natural way of making a living -->